top of page

 Submitting a Letter of Inquiry

 The first step in the McGrath Family Foundation application process is to submit a short Letter of Inquiry.
 Letters are reviewed on a continuous basis, and may be submitted at any time during the year.
-All LOI are reviewed to determine if they fall within the the Foundation guidelines.
+All LOIs are reviewed to determine if they fall within the the Foundation guidelines.
 Once a LOI is reviewed, organizations will either be declined or asked to submit a full proposal.
 The Foundation does not accept unsolicited grant proposals and all organizations must first complete the LOI process.

 LOI Guidelines